 The Compensation Committee is currently composed of Messrs.
-Eliassen, Hamermesh and Ward, with Mr. Boutté serving as Chairman.
-Effective as of the Annual Meeting, the Compensation Committee will consist of Messrs.
 Collins, Eliassen and Whates, with Mr. Robertson serving as Chairman.
-All of the members of the Compensation Committee are independent as defined by Nasdaq rules.
+All of the members of the Compensation Committee (including Messrs.
+Ward and Boutté during their service on the Compensation Committee in 2021) are or were independent as defined by Nasdaq rules.